chamilo/chamilo-lms/plugin/onlyoffice/README.md

 * When all users have finished editing, they close the editor window.
 * After 10 seconds, Document Server makes a POST request to **callbackUrl** with the information that editing has ended and sends a link to the new document version.
 * Chamilo loads a new version of the document and overwrites the file.

+### For learners

+* Learners have access to a new ONLYOFFICE icon next to all documents supported by ONLYOFFICE in the documents tool.
+* In the learning paths, the viewer seamlessly integrates with Chamilo to open the supported documents.

 More information on integration ONLYOFFICE Docs can be found in the [API documentation](https://api.onlyoffice.com/editors/basic).